Ficus benghalensis: Description

 The figs produced by the tree are eaten by birds such as the Indian myna.
-Fig seeds that pass through the digestive system of birds are more likely to germinate and sprout earlier.
+Fig seeds that have passed through the digestive system of birds are more likely to germinate than those that have not.

 Reproduction

 Banyan trees reproduce easily by seed or by stake, and they often spread from the original place by means of aerial roots that anchor in the ground and begin to grow and thicken to the point that they "become independent" from the original trunk, thus managing to "emigrate" sometimes at great distances.
 The figs are eaten by all kinds of frugivorous birds such as the coppersmith barbet and the common myna.
 Seeds that have passed through the digestive system of birds are more likely to germinate and grow faster.

-Banyan seeds can fall and grow near a tree, sometimes from the very tree from which they come, and they also usually bear fruit in a hollow in a trunk or in a wall or rock.
+Banyan seeds can fall and grow near a tree, sometimes from the very tree from which they come, and they also usually germinate in a hollow in a trunk or in a wall or rock.
 Gradually they begin to grow as they have plenty of support as epiphytes on any object they can use to climb in search of sunlight.
 Under normal conditions, the tree grows until it reaches a level where it gets the most sunlight, so its height can vary considerably.
 For this reason, where this tree predominates in a place, rather than growing in height, they spread on the surface, looking for the gaps that are left without vegetation.
 In general, the crown of this tree extends over a diameter well above its height.